nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage1/guide.md

 You have completed stage 1!

+## Takeaways

+- Ansible requires an [inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) to execute Automation on
+- [Ansible Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) are Ansible’s configuration, deployment, and orchestration language.
+They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process.
+- Ansible modules such as [junos_netconf](https://docs.ansible.com/ansible/latest/modules/junos_netconf_module.html) can be idempotent, meaning they are stateful

 ---

 These exercises are made possible by [Juniper Networks](https://juniper.net) and the [Red Hat Ansible Automation Platform](https://www.ansible.com/products/automation-platform)